endbasic/endbasic/README.md

 the `EDIT` command to enter new lines into the program, `LIST` to inspect its contents and `RUN` to execute it.
 You can save and restore programs from disk by using the `SAVE` and `LOAD` commands respectively, which by default are backed by an `endbasic` subdirectory under your `Documents` folder.
+You can then inspect the contents of this directory with the `DIR` command.

 The lines that `EDIT` prints during program editing are not meaningful to the program and only exist to support interactive editing.
 Line numbers are